borealisgroup/borealis/README.md

 # borealis

-This is a polyglot monorepo containing reusable packages, apps and patterns.
+This is a monorepo containing reusable packages, apps and patterns.

 ## 🚀 Included